 In the fall of 1988, James was stricken with chronic myeloid leukemia (CML).
 For 45 days, he was isolated in a bacteria-free room undergoing a bone marrow transplant, and that experience, along with the heavy regimen of chemo-therapy and radiation, induced several real, Dream-like visions that planted the seeds of his current project.

 He researched and wrote the manuscript over 14 years: Compiling family documents, stories, and cultural and language materials to blend together in a powerful unfolding of his family and the Ojibwe Nation.

-Mr. Starkey served in the United States Marine Corps during the Vietnam Era as well as in the United States Army Reserve from 1980 – 1988, serving in Military Intelligence, and a Chinook helicopter transportation unit.
+Mr. Starkey served in the United States Marine Corps during the Vietnam Era as a Naval Flight Officer, as well as in the United States Army Reserve from 1980 – 1988, serving in Military Intelligence, and a Chinook helicopter transportation unit.
 Both of these experiences have added great breadth to his understanding of this country, its place in the world and American ideology.

 James continues his teaching career today at the college and university level.
 He is an Adjunct Professor of Education at Antioch University Seattle and teaches several American Indian courses at Bellevue College and other local venues.

 James has been married for 55 years to his high school sweetheart, Janie, whom he met in kindergarten, and has two adult children.